Nonlinear Network Autoregression: Simulations

 \section{Simulations}

-In this section we illustrate the theoretical results by a simulation study.
-We provide two different cases for the generating mechanism of the network.
-Recall that the structure of the network is completely described by its adjacency matrix $A=(a_{ij})\in\R^{N\times N}$ with $a_{ij}$ such that $a_{ij}=1$, if there is a directed edge from $i$ to $j$ and $a_{ij}=0$ otherwise.
-The network models are generated by using the \texttt{igraph} package of \texttt{R} software \citep{csardi_2006}.
+We provide two different cases for the network generating mechanism to verify empirically the above results.
+Additional results are reported in Supp.
+Mat. \ref{SuppSec:Additionalsimulations}.

-\begin{exnet}\rm (Stochastic Block Model).
-One of the most popular network structure is the stochastic block model (SBM), see \cite{nowicki_2001}, \cite{wang1987} and \cite{zhao_2012}, among others.
+\begin{exnet} (Stochastic Block Model (SBM)).
+First consider the stochastic block model, see \cite{wang1987} and \cite{nowicki_2001}, among others.
 A block label $(k = 1,\dots, K)$ is assigned for each node with equal probability and $K$ is the total number of blocks.
 Then, set $\mathrm{P}(a_{ij}=1) = N^{-0.3}$ if $i$ and $j$ belong to the same block, and $\mathrm{P}(a_{ij}=1)= N^{-1}$ otherwise.
 Practically, the model assumes that nodes within the same block are more likely to be connected with respect to nodes from different blocks.
-Throughout we assume that $K\in \left\lbrace 2,5 \right\rbrace $. \end{exnet}
+We assume $K\in \left\lbrace 2,5 \right\rbrace $. \end{exnet}

-\begin{exnet} \rm (Erd\H{o}s-R\'{e}nyi Model).
+\begin{exnet} (Erd\H{o}s-R\'{e}nyi (ER) Model).
 Introduced by \cite{erdos_1959} and \cite{gilbert_1959}, this graph model is simple.
 The network is constructed by connecting $N$ nodes randomly.
 Each edge is included in the graph with probability $p$, independently from every other edge.
-In this example we set $p=\mathrm{P}(a_{ij}=1)=N^{-0.3}$.
-We recall it with the acronym ER. \end{exnet}
+In this example we set $p=\mathrm{P}(a_{ij}=1)=N^{-0.3}$. \end{exnet}